The Global Feast

 Ancient Roots

-This tradition originates from pre-Christian solstice festivals, honoring the sun's return and reveling in defiance of the dark.
+This tradition stems from ancient winter solstice festivals, honoring the sun's return and reveling in defiance of darkness.

 ❤️